Damlayuksel/phishing-email-detection/README.md

 ## Overview

 This project builds an automated phishing email detection system using classical NLP techniques and machine learning algorithms.
-The model classifies emails as **Phishing** or **Safe** by analyzing both the text content and cybersecurity-specific linguistic patterns used by attackers.
+The model classifies emails as **Phishing** or **Safe** by analyzing both the text content and cybersecurity specific linguistic patterns used by attackers.

 ---